Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: The Andreev bound state quantisation condition outside the Andreev Approximation Regime

-In this appendix we derive an expression for the energy of the Andreev Bound state in a SNS junction, when the phase difference between the two superconductors is $\pi$ and show it \emph{being finite for a finite $\frac{\Delta}{\mu}$} while approaching zero in the limit $\frac{\Delta}{\mu} \rightarrow 0$, where $\mu$ is the chemical potential of the entire device and $\Delta$ is the superconducting gap.
+In this appendix we derive an expression for the Andreev bound state energy in a SNS junction, when the phase difference between the two superconductors is tuned to $\pi$.
+We show this to be \emph{non-zero} for a finite $\mu/\Delta$ while approaching zero in the limit $\mu/\Delta \rightarrow \infty$, where $\mu$ is the chemical potential of the entire device and $\Delta$ is the induced superconducting gap.